Censorship in Turkey: Legal framework

 Since the 2015 amendments, national security is also a basis for broad access bans.

 Decisions to block a website can be appealed, but usually only after a site has been blocked.
 Nevertheless, due to the public profile of the major websites banned and the lack of juridical, technical, or ethical arguments to justify the censorship, the blocked sites are often available using proxies or by changing DNS servers.

-In September 2017, Turkey's Supreme Court has ruled that having ByLock, mobile messaging application, installed on phone is enough evidence to convict a suspect as a member of FETÖ.
+In September 2017, Turkey's Supreme Court ruled that having ByLock, a mobile messaging application, installed on one's phone is enough evidence to convict a suspect as a member of the Gülen movement.

 Blocking of Internet sites

 Web sites are blocked for intellectual property infringement, particularly file sharing and streaming sites; for providing access to material that shows or promotes the sexual exploitation and abuse of children, obscenity, prostitution, or gambling; for insults to Mustafa Kemal Atatürk, the founding father of modern Turkey; for reporting news on southeastern Turkey and Kurdish issues; or which defame individuals.
 In addition to widespread filtering, state authorities are proactive in requesting the deletion or removal of content online.
 Imgur, Pastebin and TinyURL were also blocked in Turkey.

 A leading case regarding Internet censorship is Ahmet Yildirim v.
-Turkey (2013), before the European Court of Human Rights (ECtHR): it concerns the Internet Law No. 5651 and the blocking of "Google Sites", defamation, the usage of disproportionate measures and the need for restrictions to be prescribed by law.
+Turkey (2013), before the European Court of Human Rights (ECtHR): it concerns the Internet Law No. 5651 and the blocking of Google Sites, defamation, the usage of disproportionate measures, and the need for restrictions to be prescribed by law.

-In 2019, according to activists more than 61,000 websites have been blocked in Turkey and more than 5,500 articles banned.
+In 2019, according to activists, more than 61,000 websites have been blocked in Turkey and more than 5,500 articles banned.
 In addition, many news websites had to remove their articles to avoid ban of their services in the country.

 Some other cases of blocking of Internet sites are the following: